codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-01-um3.md

 ## Notes

-- You don't have to implement support for the `Produce` request in this stage.
+- You don't have to implement support for handling `Produce` requests in this stage.
 We'll get to this in later stages.
 - You'll still need to include the entry for `APIVersions` in your response to pass earlier stages.
-- The `MaxVersion` for the `Produce` and `APIVersions` are different.
+- The `MaxVersion` for `Produce` and `APIVersions` are different.
 For `APIVersions`, it is 4.
 For `Produce`, it is 11.